pravinmishraaws/Git-GitHub-for-Absolute-Beginners/Section 3: Basic_Git_Commands/Lecture 11: Viewing_Commit_History.md

-# **Study Notes: Viewing Commit History in Git**
+# **Viewing Commit History in Git**

 As we work on a project, we make multiple commits to track changes in our code.
 Over time, these commits form a **history** of the project, allowing us to see who made changes, what was changed, and when.

 To view this **commit history**, we use the `git log` command.

 ### **Why is commit history important?**
-✅ It helps track all changes made to the project over time.
+- It helps track all changes made to the project over time.
-✅ It provides a reference for debugging issues.
+- It provides a reference for debugging issues.
-✅ It allows collaboration by showing who made specific changes.
+- It allows collaboration by showing who made specific changes.
-✅ It gives us a way to roll back to a previous commit if needed.
+- It gives us a way to roll back to a previous commit if needed.

 ---